Significant changes regarding the revocation and declaration of invalidity of trademarks15 December 2022

 Specifically, GEO 169/2022 provides that applications for revocation of the rights conferred by a trademark and applications for declaration of trademarks’ invalidity may be filed and settled, from now on, by administrative-jurisdictional proceedings before the State Office for Inventions and Trademarks (“OSIM“).
 This procedure is an alternative to the previous one (e.g., judicial procedure within the Bucharest Tribunal), and applications may also be filed before the Bucharest Tribunal

-GEO 169/2022 entered into force on the same day and transposes into national legislation the provisions contained by articles 30 para.
+GEO 169/2022 entered into force on the same day and transposed into national legislation the provisions contained by Articles 30 para.
 (2) and 45 par.
 (1) of Directive 2015/2436 of the European Parliament and of the Council of 16 December 2015 to approximate the laws of the Member States relating to trademarks (Recast) (the “Directive 2015/2436”).

 Applications for revocation and declaration of the invalidity of a trademark must be made in writing, in Romanian, and submitted to the General Registry of OSIM by post, fax, or electronically, under the conditions laid down in the implementing regulation of Law no. 84/1998.

 As regards the examination of applications, a separate service, namely the Cancellation-Revocation Service, is set up and organized within OSIM, consisting of a three-member committee that constitutes a commission.